is216-oppa-2022-spring/myprofile-ZilinTeo/README.md

 * Implemented bootstrap to create form

 ## (Week 5) Implemented JavaScript
-* Made the form interactive
+* Made the webpages interactive with Javascript

 ## (Week 6)